-- 73. A Firm shall establish policies and procedures to require the Engagement Quality Control Review to include: - (a) Discussion of significant matters with the Engagement Partner; - (b) Review of the financial statements or other subject matter information and the proposed report; - (c) Review of selected Engagement Documentation relating to significant judgements the Engagement Team made and the conclusions it reached; - (d) Evaluation of the conclusions reached in formulating the report and consideration of whether the proposed report is appropriate. - 74.
+- 72. A Firm shall establish policies and procedures setting out the nature, timing and extent of an Engagement Quality Control Review.
+Such policies and procedures shall require that the Engagement report not be dated until the completion of the Engagement Quality Control Review. - 73.
+A Firm shall establish policies and procedures to require the Engagement Quality Control Review to include: - (a) Discussion of significant matters with the Engagement Partner; - (b) Review of the financial statements or other subject matter information and the proposed report; - (c) Review of selected Engagement Documentation relating to significant judgements the Engagement Team made and the conclusions it reached; and - (d) Evaluation of the conclusions reached in formulating the report and consideration of whether the proposed report is appropriate. - 74.
 An Engagement report is not dated until the completion of the Engagement Quality Control Review.
 However, documentation of the Engagement Quality Control Review may be completed after the Date of Report. - 75.
 Conducting the Engagement Quality Control Review in a timely manner at appropriate stages during the Engagement allows significant matters to be promptly resolved to the Engagement Quality Control Reviewer's satisfaction on or before the Date of Report. - 76.
 The extent of the Engagement Quality Control Review may depend, among other things, on the complexity of the Engagement, whether the entity is a Listed Entity, and the risk that the report might not be appropriate in the circumstances.
 The performance of an Engagement Quality Control Review does not reduce the responsibilities of the Engagement Partner. - 77.
-For audits of financial statements of Listed Entities, a Firm shall establish policies and procedures to require the Engagement Quality Control Review to include consideration of the following: - (a) The Engagement Team's evaluation of the Firm's Independence in relation to the specific Engagement: - (b) Whether appropriate consultation has taken place on matters involving differences of opinion or other difficult or contentious matters, and the conclusions arising from those consultations; and - (c) Whether documentation selected for review reflects the work performed in relation to the significant judgements made and supports the conclusions reached. - 78.
-Other matters relevant to evaluating the significant judgements made by the Engagement Team that may be considered in an Engagement Quality Control Review of an audit of financial statements of a Listed Entity include: - Significant risks identified during the Engagement and the responses to those risks; - Judgments made, particularly with respect to materiality and significant risks; - The significance and disposition of corrected and uncorrected misstatements identified during the Engagement; and - The matters to be communicated to management and those charged with governance and, where applicable, other parties such as regulatory bodies.
+For audits of financial statements of Listed Entities, a Firm shall establish policies and procedures to require the Engagement Quality Control Review to include consideration of the following: - (a) The Engagement Team's evaluation of the Firm's Independence in relation to the specific Engagement; - (b) Whether appropriate consultation has taken place on matters involving differences of opinion or other difficult or contentious matters, and the conclusions arising from those consultations; and - (c) Whether documentation selected for review reflects the work performed in relation to significant judgements and supports the conclusions reached. - 78.
+Other matters relevant to evaluating the significant judgements made by the Engagement Team that may be considered in an Engagement Quality Control Review of an audit of financial statements of a Listed Entity include: - Significant risks identified during the Engagement and the responses to those risks. - Judgements made, particularly with respect to materiality and significant risks. - The significance and disposition of corrected and uncorrected misstatements identified during the Engagement.

+• The matters to be communicated to management and those charged with governance and, where applicable, other parties such as regulatory bodies.